 Amazon’s documentation on Security Groups can help you get tighter on your security measures.

 Protecting Your S3 Data

 According to Amazon, this is not actually an S3 bug.
 It’s simply a side effect of misconfiguring S3 access policies.
-This means that as long as you educate yourself about S3 configuration, and avoid careless exposure of S3 data to the public, you can avoid the S3 security risks described above.
+As long as you educate yourself about S3 configuration and avoid careless exposure of S3 data to the public, you can avoid the S3 security risks described above.

 Given AWS’s considerable market share, there is a good chance that you will deploy workloads on AWS in the future, if you do not already.
 The configuration mistakes described above that can lead to AWS security issues are easy to make.
-Fortunately, they’re also easy to avoid, as long as you educate yourself.
+Fortunately, they’re also easy to avoid if you educate yourself.
 None of these security vulnerabilities involve sophisticated attacks; they center on basic AWS configuration risks, which can be avoided by following best practices for ensuring that AWS data and access controls are secured.

 Sumo Logic delivers comprehensive visibility into the security and compliance posture of applications running in AWS and helps customers detect and respond to threats faster.
 Sumo Logic’s platform provides real-time actionable visibility using Amazon GuardDuty findings and, when combined. additional log sources and broader context allow security visibility for quicker threat detection and response.
 The SumoLogic Cloud SIEM helps customers operationalize Amazon GuardDuty best practices across multiple AWS accounts.
 Learn more in our ultimate guide to modern SIEM.